 - Final papers to be received: August 1, 2014

 - Conference: September 24-26, 2014

 The conference proceedings of INFOSCALE 2014 will be published in LNICST series by Springer-Verlag and indexed by ISI(CPCI-S), Web of Science, EI, Scopus, DBLP, ACM Digital Library.
 All submissions should follow the LNICST style and not exceed 10 pages.

 To ensure high quality, all papers will be thoroughly reviewed by the INFOSCALE 2014 International Program Committee.
 Referees will be asked to nominate papers for a Best Paper award to be announced at the conference.

 All accepted papers must be presented by one of the authors who must register for the conference and pay the fee.

-All presented papers, but particularly those nominated for the Best Paper competition will be automatically considered for publication in the extended versions in several special issues for ISI, SCI journals.
 A number of best papers will be also invited to Springer Mobile Networks&Applications (MONET).
-Selected papers may be invited to publish in the EAI Transaction on Scalable Information Systems http://eai.eu/transaction/scalable-information-systems..
+Selected papers will be invited to publish in the EAI Transaction on Scalable Information Systems http://eai.eu/transaction/scalable-information-systems..